dotnetbysomik/dotnetbysomik/README.md

 🔹 Creative thinker with a strong foundation in algorithms and system design

 I take pride in combining **professionalism** with **creativity**, crafting applications that are robust, efficient, and user-centered.
-With experience across **.NET Core, React, Python, DevOps, and cloud platforms**, I enjoy solving complex engineering challenges — from data-driven applications to scalable APIs and automation tools.
+With experience across **ASP.NET, React, Python, DevOps, and cloud platforms**, I enjoy solving complex engineering challenges — from data-driven applications to scalable APIs and automation tools.

 ## 🧠 Key Highlights